moby/moby/docs/sources/installation/mac.md

 ## Basic Boot2Docker Exercises

 At this point, you should have `boot2docker` running and the `docker` client environment initialized.
-To verify this, use the following commands:
+To verify this, run the following commands:

 	$ boot2docker status
 	$ docker version